 Chaga will only stay alive and sterile whilst the host tree is living.
 This means that once the birch tree has died, the mushroom has died and will only develop fruiting bodies to start another life cycle.
 That’s why trusting your supplier’s integrity to provide you with a living, high-quality Chaga is essential.

 The optimal time for harvesting the fungus is in spring when the birch sap has started to run.
 The sap contains dissolved mineral salts and nutrients, which are also absorbed by the fungus and made bioavailable for you upon consumption.

 2. Harvesting ethics

-In order for us to keep using Chaga, the fungus needs to be harvested sustainably as it can take up to 20 years for it to mature.
+For us to keep using Chaga, the fungus must be harvested sustainably, as it can take up to 20 years to mature.
 Sustainable harvesting of Chaga means that 40-50% of the fungus will be left on the tree.

-If you decide to go Chaga “hunting” yourself, make sure to use proper tools.
-A sharp hatchet will help to cut off pieces of the mushroom, without damaging the tree.
-Keep in mind that only 3 small chunks of Chaga last you months of use.
-Don’t forget, you can re-use the chunks 6 or more times.
+If you decide to go Chaga “hunting” yourself, use the proper tools.
+A sharp hatchet will help cut off the mushroom pieces without damaging the tree.
+Remember that only 3 small chunks of Chaga last you months of use.
+Don’t forget; you can re-use the chunks 6 or more times.
 An indicator for this is to keep using them in hot water until the water turns clear.

 Related: How to harvest healthy Chaga?